RAry-n/connexus-hackfest24/README.md

 * Notification Service: Firebase Cloud Messaging 📲
 * Tools: Git, GitHub 💻

+* ## Workflow:
+* Implement converation (speech-to-text and text-to-speech) using Google Cloud API through flutter speech-to-text and text-to-speech plugins
+* Integrate YOLO V5 TFLite model into app
+* Integrate the Agora SDK to implement Video Calls
+* Add the above added features to the video calling feature

 Enhancing accessibility and inclusivity, one communication at a time! 🌟